In this post: With a full schedule, it can be tricky to make family game night a priority. Here are five tips to help you make it a habit.

-Family game night is a great way to spend time together as a family.
-It brings about togetherness in a way that fosters sportsmanship, teaches teamwork, and expands horizons.
-Properly done, the family game night is filled with laughter, learning, and frivolous fun.
-However, it can be tricky to make the family game night a priority.
-I know it's not a habit around here, but I'd really like it to be!
-I have put together a list of tips to help you (and me) make family game night a habit.
+Family game nights are a great way to spend time together as a family.
+They bring about togetherness in a way that fosters sportsmanship, teaches teamwork, and expands horizons.
+Well done, they can be filled with laughter, learning, and frivolous fun.
+However, it can be tricky to make family game night a priority.
+So, I’ve put together 5 tips we use to keep these family times happening on the regular!

 5 Ways to Make Family Game Night a Habit

 Remember that family game night does not have to mean board or card games.
 There is no reason that your family cannot bond over Minecraft, NBA 2K18 or even Jackbox games.